edwards33/poi-advanced-template/README.md

-## Use POI with Advanced Teplate using data from Package.json
+## POI with Advanced Teplate using data from Package.json

   Install [POI](https://poi.js.org/):